- Undergraduate Program

 The Beckman Institute for Advanced Science and Technology is an interdisciplinary research institute devoted to leading-edge research in the physical sciences, computation, engineering, biology, behavior, cognition, and neuroscience.
 The Institute's mission is to foster interdisciplinary work of the highest quality, transcending limitations inherent in traditional university organizations and structures.
 Research is focused around biological intelligence, human-computer intelligent interaction and molecular and electronic nanostructures.

-The Roy G. Carver Biotechnology Center is an interdisciplinary program that includes 127 faculty members from the colleges of Liberal Arts and Sciences; Agricultural, Consumer and Environmental Sciences; Veterinary Medicine; Engineering; Medicine; and Applied Life Studies; and the Beckman Institute.
+The Roy G. Carver Biotechnology Center is an interdisciplinary program that includes 127 faculty members from the colleges of Liberal Arts and Sciences; Agricultural, Consumer and Environmental Sciences; Veterinary Medicine; Engineering; Medicine; and Applied Health Studies; and the Beckman Institute.
 Its primary mission is to augment research in biotechnology at the University of Illinois.
 The center provides genomic and proteomic research services to more than 221 principal investigators on campus representing six colleges and 38 departments as well as numerous off-campus projects.

 Participating faculty: Harley, Kenis, Kong, Leckband, Rao, Zhao